betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 predicted state to produce control decisions.

-A key challenge was ensuring that a single implementation of DAP software would provide effective control given a variety of spacecraft configurations and operating scenarios.
+A key challenge was ensuring that a single implementation of DAP software would provide effective control given a wide variety of spacecraft configurations and operating scenarios.
 Doing so presented what we would call a *performance portability* problem.<sup>[10]</sup> Software developers made DAP execution configurable through a number of parameters.
-Prior to a burn, astronauts would follow a checklist setting a number of switches and entering data on the DSKY to set parameters for the DAP execution during the burn.<sup>[46]</sup>
+Prior to a burn, astronauts would follow a checklist setting a number of switches and entering data on the DSKY to set parameters for DAP execution during the burn.<sup>[46]</sup>

 Software developers were given a budget of 10% of rope core memory and